oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

     ![](./images/sql-developer.png "SQL Developer")

-8. Create a database schema named SECASSESSMENT and grant required permissions, as we will use it in trying out RESTful services.
+8. Create a database user named SECASSESSMENT and grant required permissions, as we will use it in trying out RESTful services.
 To do that, copy the following SQL code and paste it on the SQL developer.
+Replace the value between brackets with the password you want to give to that user.
 Then click the button "Run Script" and you will be able to see the Script Output showing the actions were successfully performed:

     ```